Billing Feature

 It gives teams a cleaner way to represent real subscription commitments without bolting contract logic onto invoices.

-Before comparing vendors, decide what has to be true in the workflow, the payment timing, and the follow-up after the sale.
+Before comparing vendors, decide what has to be true in the workflow, the payment timing, the system of record, and the follow-up after the sale.

 1. Point 1